-The three populations at Cove Point were observed on 29 June 2015.
-All populations remained stable in 2015 when compared to measurements in other recent years.

-The sandy dune that separates the marsh from the Chesapeake Bay is moving toward the marsh and is now on top of one of the Carex hyalinolepis populations which in 2007 was observed along the marsh / dune ecotone and historically was found in Cove Point Marsh.
+The three populations at Cove Point were observed on 13 June 2016.
+All populations remained stable in 2016 when compared to measurements in other recent years, however the population along the beachfront is now beginning to erode into the Chesapeake Bay.
+The beach at this location, which is just beyond where the rip-rap breakwater stops, is rapidly eroding through the beach dune and toward to marsh (see figure 1 showing Carex hyalinolepis population eroding into Chesapeake Bay.)
+The sandy dune that separates the marsh from the Chesapeake Bay is nearly absent at this location and is cutting into the Carex hyalinolepis population which in 2007 was observed along the marsh / dune ecotone and historically was found in Cove Point Marsh.
 Most of the Carex hyalinolepis population now occurs on the dune between the Chesapeake Bay and Cove Point Marsh.
-This population is approximately of the same extent as observed in 2014.
-In 2015, the maximum number of fruiting stems observed within a square meter of the population was 6.0.
-The estimated average number of fruiting stems per square meter was 0.4.
+This population is approximately the same extent as observed in 2014 and 2015.
+In 2016 however, no plants were observed in fruit, whereas in 2015, the maximum number of fruiting stems observed within a square meter of the population was 6.0 and the estimated average number of fruiting stems per square meter was 0.4.

-In 2015 the population of Carex hyalinolepis found in the southeastern corner of the wetland was approximately the same as observed in 2014.
-No fruiting stems were observed within the population.
-This population is more shaded that the other two and may explain the lack of fruiting in this population.
+In 2016 the population of Carex hyalinolepis found in the southeastern corner of the wetland was approximately the same as observed in 2014 and 2015.
+However no fruiting stems were observed within the population in 2015 whereas in 2016 the maximum number of fruiting stems observed within a square meter of the population was 5.0 and the estimated average number of fruiting stems per square meter was 0.3.
+This population is more shaded that the other two.

-In 2015 the population of Carex hyalinolepis found at the end of Webster Drive on the southern end of the marsh was approximately the same as observed in 2014.
-In 2015 the maximum number of fruiting stems observed within a square meter of the population was 11.0.
-The estimated average number of fruiting stems per square meter was 0.7.
+In 2016 the population of Carex hyalinolepis found at the end of Webster Drive on the southeastern end of the marsh was approximately the same as observed in 2014 and 2015.
+In 2016 the maximum number of fruiting stems observed within a square meter of the population was 3.0, down from a count of 11.0 in 2015.
+The estimated average number of fruiting stems per square meter was 0.1, down from 0.7 in 2015.